owlcms/owlcms4/docs/index.md

 > **On-site or Cloud**
 >
 > You can run the program on a laptop at the competition site.
 Or if you prefer, in the cloud, without having to install anything, using *free* hosting services.
+>
+> **Utmost flexibility**
+>
+> Multiple age groups can be handled simultaneously, with separate awards, on one or several simultaneous platforms.
+Multiple medaling formats can be used in the same event, including the traditional format or any of several score-based formats.

 ## Gallery